 5. The recommended changes to academic staffing positions are the result of discussions among senior staff and based on feedback and input received from principals, central managers and others.
-In addition, staff has considered the priorities articulated by Board members during COW and Board meetings.
+In addition, staff has considered the priorities articulated by Board members during Committee of the Whole and Board meetings, including feedback received at the March 9, 2021 Committee of the Whole meeting.